IdeasClinicUWaterloo/F25-NuclearIC/Communication_Subproblem/README.md

 # ⚠️ Alerts and Communication Subproblem

 ## Note for future co-ops
 * The script requires a "service_account.json" file with the Google Cloud key to be placed inside the "secrets" folder in order to run.
-Follow the steps in this README for instructiion on how to retrieve the key
+Follow the steps in this README for instruction on how to retrieve the key
-    * This repository is public, so do not put the credentials file directly into this Github repo.
+    * This repository is public, so do not put the credentials file directly into this GitHub repo.
 Clone the repo locally before adding the credentials file
 * The file names being hard-coded into the script is something the students faced issues with - change?
-* Students wish the Github Action's YAML script was more explained.
+* Students wish the GitHub Action's YAML script was more explained.
 Not sure how to expand the subproblem to fit it

 ## Problem Description